 Request the access token and log in with a client.

 - HOSTNAME: The IP address of the instance.

 - USERNAME: For an IAM user account, this is the

 test-user.
 For a service account, this is the service account's email address without the

 - Learn more about IAM database authentication.

 - Learn how to enable and view login information in audit logs.

 - Learn how to create users and service accounts that use Cloud SQL IAM database authentication.

-- Learn how to grant login access to a user or service account.
+- Learn how to add an IAM policy binding to a user or service account.